-Be sure to follow your doctor's instructions.
 You may be put on blood thinners for a few weeks after the procedure.
-In this case, blood levels of these medicines will need to be monitored via blood tests, usually weekly.
-You may also be put on a medicine called an antiarrhythmic.
+In this case, blood levels of these medications will need to be monitored via blood tests, usually weekly.
+Your doctor may also advise an antiarrhythmic.
 This type of drug will help prevent the abnormal heartbeat from happening again.

 Call Your Doctor TOP